SamSherrill/games-comparison/README.md

 - Do we need both usersToSearch & searchedUsers as separate states?
 Or could we refactor this by deleting one of those, and only using the other.
 - Is it best practice to setup usersToSearch as an object, then change it to an array to pass it to the backend?
 Should it be an array throughout, or an object throughout?
 - If any of the user states are blank strings, the search will run as a Shared Games search. -- Maybe we solve this by deleting that index position in the array when the string is deleted by the user.
+- Check for a user being double entered.
+That doesn't break the search, but it'd be nice to not have that user double entered in our system
 - FIXED: Add user button re-runs the search without anything else being clicked
 - Add err handling.
 Need to tell user why certain things didn't work.
 - Resolve all warnings in the browser console.